Hair Health . Symptoms guide

 Testing advice

 Days 2 to 5 of the menstrual cycle give the cleanest hormone baseline for pre-menopausal women.
 Post-menopausal women can test any day.
 Morning appointment recommended.
+Note: stage of the menstrual cycle can affect all hormones, iron and ferritin, zinc, CRP, ESR and the full blood count, so cycle day should be noted at the time of the draw to help with accurate interpretation.

 Common questions